Shlomo Goren: Opposition to the Oslo Accords

+Condemnation of Jewish terrorist attacks

 Goren has spoken out against Jewish terrorism.
 In 1982 he and Rabbi Ovadia Yosef officially condemned a shooting attack on the Temple Mount by an American immigrant which resulted in the death of two Muslims and the wounding of several others.
 In a joint statement released by the Chief Rabbis, they declared that "We and the entire Jewish people attack and deplore the criminal act of murder in every possible way.
 Through this abominable act [Alan] Goodman has removed himself from the Jewish people...".

-Educational activity
+Educational activities

-Goren was a manager of Kollel, where he met and educated Rabbi Joel Landau.
+Goren was a manager of a Kollel, where he met and educated Rabbi Joel Landau.
 Landau helped him in managing the Kollel.

 Following his term as Ashkenazi Chief Rabbi, he founded the Idra Yeshiva near the Western Wall, which he headed until his passing.